Aircloak/TrainingMaterial/slides-server/content/admin.md

 Read a count of 2 as meaning:

-> This property exists in my dataset.
+> This property exists in my data set.
 I DO NOT know for how many users.

 --